Louisiana Nursing License Requirements

 2. Complete a Federal Bureau of Investigation Background Check, If Required.

-The Louisiana State Board of Practical Nurse Examiners may require some candidates to complete a criminal history background check through the Federal Bureau of Investigation.3 The Louisiana State Board of Practical Nurse Examiners suggests that candidates follow the FBI instructions for obtaining a background check for licensure where required.4 Candidates may wish to check with their nursing program or the Louisiana State Board of Practical Nurse Examiners to determine whether a background check is required in their circumstances.
+The Louisiana State Board of Practical Nurse Examiners may require candidates to complete a criminal history background check through the Federal Bureau of Investigation.3 The Louisiana State Board of Practical Nurse Examiners suggests that candidates follow the FBI instructions for obtaining a background check for licensure where required.4 Candidates may wish to check with their nursing program or the Louisiana State Board of Practical Nurse Examiners to determine whether a background check is required in their circumstances.

 3. Submit the First Time Writers Application.

-The Louisiana State Board of Practical Nurse Examiners provides the First Time Writers Application for practical nurse candidates who are applying for licensure and attempting the National Council Licensure Examination for the first time.5 The application should be accompanied by a passport style photograph 2 inches by 2 inches in size that is signed and dated by both the candidate and an instructor from the practical nursing program.5
+The Louisiana State Board of Practical Nurse Examiners provides the First Time Writers Application for practical nurse candidates who are applying for licensure and attempting the National Council Licensure Examination for the first time.5 The application should be accompanied by a passport style photograph two inches by two inches in size that is signed and dated by both the candidate and an instructor from the practical nursing program.5

 4. Register for and Take the National Council Licensure Examination for Practical Nurses.

-Prospective licensed practical nurses must register for and take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).6 The registration is completed through Pearson VUE, a third party company that the Louisiana State Board of Practical Nurse Examiners uses to administer and score the NCLEX-PN.6 After approval or Authorization to Test is received from Pearson VUE and the Louisiana State Board of Practical Nurse Examiners, candidates may schedule and attempt the exam.6 Candidates who are not successful on the NCLEX-PN may re-attempt the examination once every 45 days.7 Note that repeat attempts require re-application to the Louisiana State Board of Practical Nurse Examiners using the Repeat Writers Application.7
+Prospective licensed practical nurses must register for and take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).6 The registration is completed through Pearson VUE, a third-party company that the Louisiana State Board of Practical Nurse Examiners uses to administer and score the NCLEX-PN.6 After approval or Authorization to Test is received from Pearson VUE and the Louisiana State Board of Practical Nurse Examiners, candidates may schedule and attempt the exam.6 Candidates who are not successful on the NCLEX-PN may re-attempt the examination once every 45 days.7 Note that repeat attempts require re-application to the Louisiana State Board of Practical Nurse Examiners using the Repeat Writers Application.7

 5 Steps to Become a Registered Nurse in Louisiana